NorthEast United FC: Stadium

 NorthEast United FC plays their home matches at the Indira Gandhi Athletic Stadium, Guwahati.
 In 2014, to meet FIFA regulations, the stadium was renovated and its capacity was increased from 12,000 to 35,000.
 Indira Gandhi Athletic Stadium hosted the opening ceremony of ISL 2016.

 NorthEast had the highest attendance on 20 October 2016, when a record attendance of 32,844 turned up to witness the match between NorthEast United and Chennaiyin FC.
 The capacity was again reduced to 23,850 after the installation of bucket seats for the 2017 FIFA U-17 World Cup.
-The stadium saw the lowest attendance in the history of ISL when only 1,121 fans turned up to witness the match played between NorthEast United and Kerala Blasters on 17 February 2018.
+The stadium saw the lowest attendance in the history of ISL when only 361 fans turned up to witness the match played between NorthEast United and FC Goa on 15 January 2023.

 From 2020 to 2022, due to COVID-19 pandemic, all the games were played in the state of Goa.
-Club played their home games at Tilak Maidan Stadium, Vasco da Gama for 2020–21 season and Fatorda Stadium, Margao for 2021–22 season.
+NorthEast played their home games at Tilak Maidan Stadium, Vasco da Gama for 2020–21 season and Fatorda Stadium, Margao for 2021–22 season.

+During the 2024–25 season, NorthEast played their last three home games in the Jawaharlal Nehru Stadium, Shillong, Meghalaya.

 Supporters

-The unofficial supporters group of the club is the Highlander Brigade.
+The unofficial supporters group of the club is "Highlander Brigade".
 The fan club can be traced back to its roots where it was merely a WhatsApp group formed out of a handful of followers of a Facebook page "NorthEast United FC Fans".
 They not only support NorthEast United but also support the Indian team.

 Before the fourth season of the Indian Super League, keeping an eye on the occasion, a major chunk of the group members decided to meet and attempt to do something big.
 And under the tutelage of key members helming certain responsibilities, the Brigade grew and spread out rapidly.

 The Highlander Brigade host football-related events in the city.
 To ensure that the football culture remains proactive in the city, the brigade plans to indulge in more fan activities in the future as well.

-Even after a lacklustre fourth season for the club, the Highlander Brigade could be seen cheering them on with the red-white-black flags and banners thumping down the beats.
+Even after a lackluster fourth season for the club, the Highlander Brigade could be seen cheering them on with the red-white-black flags and banners thumping down the beats.